Poverty in Norway

-Poverty in Norway had been declining from World War II until the Global Financial Crisis.
+Poverty in Norway had been declining from World War II until the Great Recession.
 It is now increasing slowly, and is significantly higher among immigrants from the Middle East and Africa.
 Before an analysis of poverty can be undertaken, the definition of poverty must first be established, because it is a subjective term.
 The measurement of poverty in Norway deviates from the measurement used by the OECD.
 Norway traditionally has been a global model and leader in maintaining low levels on poverty and providing a basic standard of living for even its poorest citizens.
 Norway combines a free market economy with the welfare model to ensure both high levels of income and wealth creation and equal distribution of this wealth.
 It has achieved unprecedented levels of economic development, equality and prosperity.

 Definition of poverty

 The most commonly used measure to define economic poverty in Norway is an income which is less than 60% of the annual median disposable equivalised household income.
 Under this definition, 9.4% of Norwegian children aged between 0–17 years lived under the poverty line in 2014, which was up from 7.6% in 2006.
 However, extreme poverty as a measure is not commonly used because it is almost non-existent in Norway.
-Another important element of defining poverty is the distinction between persistent poverty and temporary poverty, because it is common for students and new migrants to go through temporary periods of hardship as they settle into a new phase of their lives As a result, it is not as much of an issue as persistent poverty and assists policy makers in correctly addressing this issue.
-Norway has set a much higher standard for poverty than most other nations in the OECD which use 50% of the national median income as their standard measure of relative poverty and as a result the actual rate of poverty relative to other nations is lower than the data suggests.
+Another important element of defining poverty is the distinction between persistent poverty and temporary poverty because it is common for students and new migrants to go through temporary periods of hardship as they settle into a new phase of their lives As a result, it is not as much of an issue as persistent poverty and assists policymakers in correctly addressing this issue.
+Norway has set a much higher standard for poverty than most other nations in the OECD which use 50% of the national median income as their standard measure of relative poverty and as a result, the actual rate of poverty relative to other nations is lower than the data suggests.